Click to add text...

 “When it got to the part where Jackie Wilson would drop to his knees, Dave tripped.
-I was responsible for all the instruments and microphones that got broken and I didn’t want to pay for something that I didn’t do, so he and I both went down together and I caught the mike.
+I was responsible for all the instruments and microphones that got broken and I didn’t want to pay for something that I didn’t do, so we went down together while I caught the mike.
 The audience thought that was the act.
 It wasn’t, but they went crazy.”
 (2)

 As they both recovered from the fall, Moore, with mike in hand, picked up where Prater left off.
 At that moment, the duo of Sam & Dave was born.
 The club owner was so impressed that he hired them as an act.

 Using gospel call-and-response, Sam & Dave developed a regional following and were eventually signed to a recording contract on Marlin Records by singer and record producer Steve Alaimo (Everyday I Have To Cry Some) after the two acts performed on the same bill at the King of Hearts.